Portpatrick and Wigtownshire Joint Railways: Shipping services

-During this period the Government's intentions regarding the use of Portpatrick as a mail terminal clarified: there was now no prospect of this happening, and when the Government offered compensation of £20,000 and the transfer of ownership of the harbour at Portpatrick to the PPR, these terms were accepted as the best that could be obtained.
+During this period the Government's intentions regarding the use of Portpatrick as a mail terminal clarified: there was now no prospect of this happening, and when the government offered compensation of £20,000 and the transfer of ownership of the harbour at Portpatrick to the PPR, these terms were accepted as the best that could be obtained.
 The Caledonian Railway proposed that this be regarded as income of the line, to which they would be entitled.
 As they had accepted the commercial risk of revenue income which was now lacking, this might seem reasonable; but the PPR successfully argued that this was not provided for in the Working Agreement, and they refused to share the money.

 From 18 August 1871 another independent operator started a service between Donaghadee and Portpatrick.
 On 29 August the vessel, named Aber, was rammed in thick fog by an Atlantic steamer and sank in five minutes; the new service had lasted 12 days.

 As a visible indication of the decline of the port, the Portpatrick lighthouse was dismantled in 1871 and shipped to, and erected in Colombo in Ceylon (now Sri Lanka).

 A final attempt at a regular service started on 7 June 1873, but there was little patronage and it ceased five days later, on 12 July 1873. £500,000 had been expended on the harbour.
 In October 1874 the rails were lifted and moved to Newton Stewart to be used in the extension of siding accommodation there.

 If the Post Office was unwilling to support Portpatrick, they were not opposed to taking advantage of a route that did not need massive capital expenditure, and from March 1871 they agreed to pay £1,500 annually for the carriage of mail over the PPR, on the basis of trains running in direct connection with night mail trains on the main line.
 This encouraged the PPR to support a Larne and Stranraer Steamboat Company in running a daily return crossing on that route, from 1 July 1872; the vessel was the Princess Louise.
-This improved the finances of the PPR considerably, and the Company agreed to the use of a small shunting engine to take passenger coaches on to the East Pier at Stranraer; the flimsy structure had not previously been used and passengers had to walk along the unsheltered jetty to the ships.
+This improved the finances of the PPR considerably, and the company agreed to the use of a small shunting engine to take passenger coaches on to the East Pier at Stranraer; the flimsy structure had not previously been used and passengers had to walk along the unsheltered jetty to the ships.

 Late in 1875 a second, similar, steamer was commissioned, named Princess Beatrice.

-The East Pier at Stranraer was owned and maintained by the Town Council.
+The East Pier at Stranraer was owned and maintained by the town council.
 It had never been robust, and subsidence and other difficulties demanded urgent repairs in May 1876.
-The Council was unwilling to execute the work, costed at £6,000, and after considerable wrangling, the PPR obtained Parliamentary authorisation to take over the pier, by Act of 28 June 1877.
+The council was unwilling to execute the work, costed at £6,000, and after considerable wrangling, the PPR obtained authorisation to take over the pier, by the Portpatrick Railway Act 1877 (40 & 41 Vict. c. lx) of 28 June 1877.